AnthonyDemoz/NetSweep/README.md

 **NetSweep** is a user-friendly and powerful network scanning toolkit built in Python with a graphical interface.
 It supports:

-- LAN scanning using Ping
+- LAN scanning using Ping and Remote scanning using ARP
 - TCP port discovery with service banner grabbing
 - Public IP geolocation
 - Password-protected access using bcrypt hashing